Siege of Bihać (1992–1995): 1993

 The designation of Srebrenica as a safe area was extended on 6 May 1993 to include five other Bosnian towns: Sarajevo, Tuzla, Žepa, Goražde and Bihać.
 The Bosnian President, Alija Izetbegović, dismissed the concept.
 He said the havens would become death traps, where refugees, thinking they were safe, would instead become easy targets for Bosnian Serb forces.

 Bihać had few food convoys throughout the three years, with only the occasional airlift reaching the town's inhabitants.
 The wreckage of the bombing lay all around.
-Sandbags were piled high against houses and bunkers were dotted on street corners.
-Almost half of the population was drafted into the Army to defend the area.
+Sandbags were piled high against houses, and bunkers were dotted on street corners.
+Almost half the population was drafted into the Army to defend the area.
 Cars almost disappeared from the streets of what was once a relatively prosperous community.
 There was nowhere to go and little fuel.
 The post office was piled high with sandbags.
 Almost every telephone line had been cut since 1991.
 The deployment of UN troops in the area did not help: Serbian forces inside the UN-protected zone in Croatia hijacked an aid convoy heading for Bihać in April 1993.
 UN refugee officials stood by helplessly as the Serbs made off with 19 tons of food, mainly ready-to-eat meals, and distributed the food to Croatian Serb civilians.
 The journalist Marcus Tanner cynically commented how the Serbs from the 'UN protected' Krajina were shelling Bihać, a 'UN safe area'.

 The Bihać area, which contained 170,000 people, had been denied support from UN aid convoys since May 1993.
 By 1993, the enclave hosted 61,000 displaced or refugees from other parts of Bosnia, amounting to 27 percent of its entire population.
 The entire Bihać area had only one hospital that had exhausted the last of its food and medical reserves by December 1994, so that the feeding of the sick and wounded, more than 900 patients, was limited to one meal per day.
-Treatment was given only to the most desperate cases whereas operations were being performed under local anesthesia.
-In this situation, without the necessary food and medicines, infectious diseases were spreading- tuberculosis, intestinal diseases, hepatitis, vitamin A deficiency.
+Treatment was given only to the most desperate cases, whereas operations were being performed under local anesthesia.
+In this situation, without the necessary food and medicines, infectious diseases were spreading- tuberculosis, intestinal diseases, hepatitis, and vitamin A deficiency.
 The hospital was no longer in a position to help the inhabitants of the area.

 The enclave was additionally weakened when rebel Bosniak forces led by Fikret Abdić joined the Serbs in the fighting and created the Autonomous Province of Western Bosnia in the north.